raspberrypilearning/astro-pi-guide/sensors/temperature.md

 # Temperature

-The Astro Pi HAT features a number of sensors, including a temperature sensor.
+The Sense HAT features a number of sensors, including a temperature sensor.

   ![](images/thermometer.jpg)